AlexAplin/nndownload/README.md

 ![PyPI](https://img.shields.io/pypi/v/nndownload.svg)

+nndownload allows you to download videos, images, manga, and process other links from [Niconico](http://nicovideo.jp), formerly known as Nico Nico Douga.

+## Disclaimers
-nndownload allows you to process videos and other links from [Niconico](http://nicovideo.jp), formerly known as Nico Nico Douga.
-For videos, it simulates the HTML5 player by performing a session request to get the HQ source.
-Where not available, it will fallback to the Flash player.
-Keep in mind that if your account doesn't have premium, it may download the LQ source during economy mode hours (12 PM - 2 AM JST).
-When not providing a login, some Flash videos will not be available for download or will only be available in a lower quality.
+- If you do not have a [premium account](https://secure.nicovideo.jp/secure/premium_detail/), you may download low quality videos during economy mode hours (typically 12 PM - 2 AM JST) or during other periods of high traffic.
+- When downloading without a login (using -g/--no-login), Flash videos (some video IDs starting with "nm") may not be available for download or will only be available in a lower quality.
+- Running multiple download sessions on the same connection may lead to temporary blocks or throttling.

 ## Features
  - Download videos with comments, thumbnails, and metadata